 Consciousness Development Tools

 We do not exist between our ears.
 The real you, the person you talk to inside your head, are not limited by time or space dimensions.
-Our consciousness is designed to access higher states of consciousness.
+Our consciousness is expandable and able to higher states of consciousness.
 All we need are the keys to open our awareness, and these tools exist.
 We call these tools spiritual technologies.

 Everyone has a unique way of awakening their spiritual gifts sleeping in their DNA.
 Awakening is a process.
 When we open them, it sets our spiritual walk into motion.
 It opens our minds to new potentials.